Whats My Scrap Worth?

 Non-ferrous demand sinks

-Non-ferrous scrap takes a different path.
-Placeholder breakdown:
+Non-ferrous scrap takes a different path:

 • Aluminum — secondary smelters (Real Alloy, Novelis), automotive cast houses, can-sheet producers